KageKirin/crimsonsquirrel.heroku.com-source/source/_posts/2012-08-12-summertime.markdown

 title: "Summertime"
 date: 2012-08-12 15:06
 comments: true
-categories:
+categories: ["japan"]
 ---
 It's summer in Japan.
 Meaning, it's way too hot for
-the typical Northern European human.
+the typical Northern European human being.
-Although, I do approve of the sun and the heat, it's hard to cope with the ambient humidity.
+Although, I do approve of the sun and the heat, it's hard to cope with those 80+% of ambient humidity.

 Ah, the heat, especially when you're in Tokyo, you'll notice a couple of physical laws in action: